chiaramd/Instagram/README.md

   - [X] User can select a photo from the gallery
   - [X] Thumbnail in the capture view displays the last gallery photo and selecting it takes the user to the gallery
   - [X] Tapping on the loaded preview image allows the user to re-take/select a photo
+- Profile page
+  - [X] User's posts are displayed in a gridview and selecting a photo loads the detail page for that post

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):